 Pim Van Vliet’s book is a breath of fresh air.
 That one can ignore all of the noise and succeed with low risk stocks is a blessing for the individual investor, if he is willing to put in the work and can stand to be different from the crowd.
 I am perfectly happy ignoring the horserace and earning high returns with low risk.

-We could go back and forth all day long, but to me it is a matter of personal preference and goals.
-My goal is not to beat the market, but to comfortably afford the life I want to live.
+To me it is a matter of personal preference and goals.
+My goal is to comfortably afford the life I want to live.
 Pim Van Vliet shows that a low risk strategy can even outperform.
 I may beat the market without even really striving to do so.
-And I certainly won’t fire myself if I am 50 basis points shy of the S&P 500’s total return.

 A Dividend Oriented Strategy Beats Dollar Cost Averaging In Reverse in Retirement